LightJason/lightjason.github.io/content/knowledgebase/logicalprogramming.md

 > time( current( hour( Hour ), minute( Minute ), period( _    ) ) )
 > </pre></code>
 > Based on this structure the systems tries to transfer the values from the first literal into the variables
-> of the second literal, such that both literals are equal.
-If it is not possible the unification
+> of the second literal such that both literals are equal.
+If it is not possible, the unification
 > process will fail.
 During a successful execution the variable ```Hour``` stores the value $2$ and the variable
 > ```Minute``` the value $0$.